 #5 Internal Chats & VideoChats

 As we still don't know when (and if ever in the same form) we will come back to regular meetings offline, we're craving connecting with each other online.
-So after demanding 2020, our top web development trends list couldn't forget about mentioning communication technologies!
-Let's take examples from
+So after demanding 2021, our top web development trends list couldn't forget about mentioning communication technologies!
+Let's take examples from our own Railwaymen experience.

 For a large Telecom, we're cooperating with a few years already we've built an advanced system to conduct their huge internal conference online.
 As the Chat Microservice technology developers, we were asked to build a "second Messenger", with numerous private chat rooms, capable to maintain thousands of users at once.
 We've used the newest web technologies to make that happen and as a result - the conference could run smoothly internally, without using any external solutions like Zoom or Microsoft Teams.